RueOffsales/Hydra/README.md

  - `Players Scanning and Teleport` - Show you The Players in game and a Button you can teleport to it

- - `Tools Scanning Brute force UI (UI BANNABLE)` - Open an Ui that Show you eveyr tools in game but with More Penetration (OBS: Separate Ui has not anti-cheat bypass)
+ - `Tools Scanning Brute force UI (UI BANNABLE)` - Open an Ui that Show you every tools in game but with More Penetration (OBS: Separate Ui has not anti-cheat bypass)

 ## How to use Hydra